OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 ##### OWASP MASVS

-- V8.8: "All executable files and libraries belonging to the app are either encrypted on the file level and/or important code and data segments inside the executables are encrypted or packed.
+- V8.9 - "All executable files and libraries belonging to the app are either encrypted on the file level and/or important code and data segments inside the executables are encrypted or packed.
 Trivial static analysis does not reveal important code or data."
-- v8.9: "Obfuscating transformations and functional defenses are interdependent and well-integrated throughout the app."
+- v8.10 - "Obfuscation is applied to programmatic defenses, which in turn impede de-obfuscation via dynamic analysis."
-- V8.12: "If the architecture requires sensitive computations be performed on the client-side, these computations are isolated from the operating system by using a hardware-based SE or TEE.
-Alternatively, the computations are protected using obfuscation.
-Considering current published research, the obfuscation type and parameters are sufficient to cause significant manual effort to reverse engineers seeking to comprehend the sensitive portions of the code and/or data."
+- V8.13 - "If the goal of obfuscation is to protect sensitive computations, an obfuscation scheme is used that is both appropriate for the particular task and robust against manual and automated de-obfuscation methods, considering currently published research.
+The effectiveness of the obfuscation scheme must be verified through manual testing.
+Note that hardware-based isolation features are preferred over obfuscation whenever possible."

 ##### CWE